Stephanie Kay Nutrition

 • Brown Sugar: Although technically a dry ingredient, sugar is best mixed with the wet ingredients to ensure it’s well incorporated.
 I used a bit of brown sugar in this recipe to lightly sweeten the oatmeal cups, however, you could omit it completely to create a naturally sweetened oatmeal cup or swap it for maple syrup if you prefer.

-• Eggs: Eggs help to bind the oatmeal cups, however, if you’re allergic or would prefer to make the recipe vegan you can certainly use two chia or flax “eggs” instead.
+• Eggs: Eggs help to bind the oatmeal cups, however, if you’re allergic or would prefer to make the recipe vegan you can certainly use 2 flax eggs instead.

 • Milk: I used cow’s milk in my recipe, but any plain and/or unsweetened plant-based milk will also work.